What Is the Difference Between TDIU and a 100 Percent Schedular Rating?

 The difference between TDIU and a100 percent schedular rating is the eligibility requirements for each.

-There are two ways scenarios in which a veteran may be assigned a schedular 100 percent rating.
+There are two scenarios in which a veteran may be assigned a schedular 100 percent rating.
 The veteran must have one service-connected condition that meets the 100 percent rating criteria specified for that condition.
-Or, the veteran must have multiples service-connected disabilities whose individual disability ratings combine to 100 percent.
+Or, the veteran must have multiple service-connected disabilities whose individual disability ratings combine to 100 percent.

 For veterans who do not have a 100 percent schedular rating, but are disabled to the point that they are unable to obtain and maintain substantially gainful employment, TDIU presents another option to receive compensation at the 100 percent amount.

 To qualify for TDIU, you must be unemployable.
 Per VA’s regulation, unemployable means you are unable to secure and follow substantially gainful employment due to your service-connected conditions.
 Furthermore, substantially gainful employment is employment that 1) is not marginal, and 2) earns an annual salary that is above the federal poverty level.

 TDIU can be awarded on either a schedular or an extraschedular basis.

 The schedular requirements for TDIU are as follows: